Text Link

 Bulimia nervosa (BN) is a serious eating disorder that can have numerous medical complications if left untreated.
 Perhaps one of the most alarming of these for the person suffering from the eating disorder is the appearance of blood after self-induced vomiting.

-This article will go through what causes blood to appear in vomit, how the problem can be treated, and where you or your loved one can get help with disordered eating behaviors.
+This article will explain what causes blood in vomit, bulimia nervosa's role in the issue, how the problem can be treated, and where you or your loved one can get help with disordered eating behaviors.

 Last updated on